steve1281/helloworld_package/TUTORIAL.md

 Note: this is a working package
 ```

-## housekeeping
+## Housekeeping
 ```
-you can build a .gitignore by using https://www.toptal.com/developers/gitignore also need a LICENSE.txt, https://choosealicense.com/ need to add some classifiers to setup.py file...
+Need a .gitignore ; can use https://www.toptal.com/developers/gitignore Need a LICENSE.txt, https://choosealicense.com/
-see: https://pypi.org/classifiers for list, apply the usefull ones:
+Need to add some classifiers to setup.py ; see: https://pypi.org/classifiers for list, apply the usefull ones:

 setup(
 ...